unbit/uwsgi-docs/Options.rst

      - Check for lack of option.
    * - ``if-env``, ``ifenv``
      - string
-     - Check for environment variable).
+     - Check for environment variable.
    * - ``if-not-env``
      - string
      - Check for lack of environment variable.